 The base pay for a Data Scientist position at CVS Health ranges between $100k to $180k, depending on your work experience.
 As a comparison, the average base pay for a Data Scientist position in general ranges between $70k to $183k.

-We do not currently have a section on interview experience for a Data Scientist position at CVS Health.
-However, you can read other people’s interview experiences at other companies for Data Scientist or any other data related positions in our interview experiences section.
+You can read other people’s interview experiences for CVS Health Data Scientist or any other data-related positions in our interview experiences section.

-A few examples of resources that will definitely be useful for you are the general data science, case study, data project, Python, and SQL interview questions.
-Feel free to check them out to optimize your interview preparation process.
+We also recommend other resources that will be useful for your interview prep such as our general data science, case study, data project, Python, and SQL interview questions.

-If you’re also interested in knowing the interview process of other data related positions at CVS Health, feel free to check them out on our site, as we have covered their Data Analyst, Data Engineer, Business Analyst, Business Intelligence, and Software Engineer interview guides for you.
+Lastly, if you’re interested in knowing the interview process of other data-related positions at CVS Health, feel free to check them out on our site, as we have covered their Data Analyst, Data Engineer, Business Analyst, Business Intelligence, and Software Engineer interview guides for you.